REVEALING CARDINAL McCARRICK?

 ‘HIDE THE HANDSOME ONES’

-McCarrick’s reputation was apparently so well known that there was a standing joke that when he would a visit the seminary they had to “hide the handsome ones” before he arrived.
+McCarrick’s reputation was apparently so notorious that there was a standing joke that when he would visit the seminary they had to “hide the handsome ones” before he arrived.
 A priest who worked with the archbishop for a number of years said: “There were the ‘nephews,’ for sure,” he said.
 “He had a type: tall, slim, intelligent – but no smokers.”
 Cardinal McCarrick would invite young men to stay the night in the cathedral rectory in central Newark where they allegedly shared his bed.
 One priest ordained in the early years of McCarrick’s term in Newark said that “a lot of people lost their innocence in the seminary.”
 Another priest told CNA that, as a senior seminarian and transitional deacon, young seminarians would come to him in tears.
 “They were just so scandalized by what they saw, these upperclassmen flagrantly carrying on with each other in gay relationships.”

 John Monaco, one of two former seminarians at St. John’s making allegations this week, attended the seminary from 2014 to 2016, is currently a graduate student in theology at Boston College.
 An article posted online by the ex-seminarian led to an inquiry into allegations of “sexual deviancy and improper conduct” at the seminary.
 Fr.
 Desmond Rossi was a seminarian in Newark in the late 1980s.
 He has publicly alleged that, in 1988, two transitional deacons sexually abused him.
 Rossi, states that he told archdiocesan authorities about the assault and went before a review board.
 He said that his story was “found credible, but nothing happened.”
 Instead, he claims, the archdiocese turned against him for bringing the allegation forward.
 “They tried to turn it on me,” In 2004, the Archdiocese of Newark agreed to an out-of-court settlement of approximately $35,000 with Rossi, in response to his accusations.
 One of the alleged abusers (identified by other priests as Father James Weiner) was left in active ministry in the Archdiocese of Newark until recently removed from his post due to the reopened enquiries.